oracle-livelabs/apex/apex-professional-hol19/migrating-applications.md

   ![Select Yes and Install on Import Automatically](images/export-app2.png " ")

-16. You will now notice that the applciation is downloaded as **fNNN.sql**
+16. You will now notice that the application is downloaded as **fNNN.sql**

   ![File downloaded](images/exported-app.png " ")

 ## Task 2: Importing Application into the Target Workspace and Verify Database Objects.

-In this Lab, You will login into a new workspace or the Workspace you created in previous labs and the import the application along with Supporting objects.
+In this Lab, You will login into a new workspace or the Workspace you created in previous labs and import the application along with Supporting objects.

-1. Login to the Target **Workspace**.
+1. Log in to the Target **Workspace**.

   ![Login to the Target Workspace](images/login-towksp1.png " ")